Migrate Hyper-V VMs to Azure

 After you've verified that the test migration works as expected, you can migrate the on-premises machines.

-In the Azure Migrate project > Servers > Azure Migrate: Server Migration, click Replicating servers.
+In the Azure Migrate project > Servers, databases and web apps > Migration and modernization, select Replicating servers.

 In Replicating machines, right-click the VM > Migrate.